freebsd/freebsd-quarterly/2019q1/kernel-zlib.md

     zlib in case of failure).
       Please also elaborate how to link such kernel, too.
 I'm still trying to figure that out.
-  * i386 kgzip + kgzldr
-      This looks dead code already.
-If anyone uses, please teach me how to boot gzipped kernel; otherwise, I'd like to delete this.
   * netgraph compression/decompression
       Please help testing and/or teach how to test.
 Netgraph compiles in the FreeBSD zlib version inside.